Kallista: History

 Kallista's history has moved from likely use by Aboriginals prior to white settlement, to slow development by loggers and farmers, through settler selection to the current mix of state forest (Sherbrooke Forest, part of the Dandenong Ranges National Park), residential housing and agriculture.
 Kallista's history is closely related to the suburbs around Kallista, including Sherbrooke, Sassafras, Olinda, The Patch, Monbulk and Belgrave.
 From being a distant holiday town from Melbourne in the early to mid part of the twentieth century, Kallista is now part of greater metropolitan Melbourne.

-The earliest white occupants were probably loggers in the 1850s.
+The earliest white settlers were loggers in the 1850s.
 Gradually other settlers arrived.
 In 1867, the State Government commissioned a survey of the area around what is now Kallista.
 26,500 acre were declared a forest reserve, although in 1878 the boundaries were altered and another 10,000 acre were made available for sale.

 During the economic depression of the 1890s in Victoria, the President of the Board of Land and Works and Commissioner Crown Lands and Survey, John McIntyre, decided to open areas of the Dandenong Ranges for selection.
 Although there were protests from various groups, another 10,000 acre were opened in 1893.

 Selectors were of two types: village selectors and free selectors.
 Village selectors were expected to live on their selections and could work on the roads.
 Free selectors were unable to work on the roads, but could keep their existing jobs and work the land.
 South Sassafras (Kallista) was open to free selectors.

 The Post Office opened around 1902 and was known as South Sassafras until 1925.

 From 1912 to 1918 roads were completed between Belgrave and South Sassafras (Kallista) and Monbulk.
 Melburnians then began to use the area for weekenders and holiday homes as the original 10 acre farm blocks were subdivided.
 The South Sassafras State School opened on 10 March 1919 with sixteen pupils.
 It was first located in the local hall known as the Mechanics Hall and by 1924 had moved to its current location on Monbulk Road.
 A telephone exchange was installed in 1923.

 By 1924, the problem of confusion of the name of South Sassafras with Sassafras led to suggestions that the name of the town be changed.
 Many names were suggested, but the name "Kallista" (in ancient Greek, "Kalliste", meaning "most beautiful") was adopted and the change made on 1 April 1925.

 The Great Depression saw an influx of people buying the weekend cottages from Melburnians who could not afford to keep them up.
 The new owners were hoping to support their families from the blocks of land.